Can We Use Pyrex In The Toaster Oven?

 Is Pyrex unbreakable?

 No, Pyrex can never be unbreakable as it is prone to overheating and sudden changes in temperature.
 Though in terms of breakage, it has a thin line of difference.
 If dropped, it will shatter brutally in the case of standard glassware, and the fragments can be anywhere on the floor.
-In the case of Pyrex, it will break in the shape of cubes rather than pieces.
-Also, it depends on which height it was dropped and the quality of your pyrex utensil.
+In the case of Pyrex, it will break into the shape of cubes rather than pieces.
+Also, it depends on which height it was dropped and the quality of your Pyrex utensil.
 Not all manufacturers use the same material to create Pyrex glassware.

 Which is better?
 Pyrex or glass?